Invoke-Automation/IALogging/docs/Add-EventLogChannel.md

 # Add-EventLogChannel

 ## SYNOPSIS
-Adds an EventLog Channel to the LoggingChannels list
+Adds an EventLog Channel to the LoggingChannelList list

 ## SYNTAX